 We have a bonded and connected team, who speak respectfully to one another.
 This role models great relationships for our children and allows our team to enjoy being together.

-We will encourage our children to feel their emotions.
+We will encourage our children to learn and feel their emotions.
 This can be as simple as the language we use, like "I can see you are feeling angry", or by allowing them to sit with that emotion with our support.
 In moments of conflict we offer support, allowing the children to resolve the conflict.

 Children at Oma Rāpeti are empowered and involved in processes and decisions and they take ownership of their spaces within the centre.
 They are an integral part of the routines, rituals and events in our Oma Rāpeti home.

 We aim to nourish the soul by providing slow and enjoyable dining and resting experiences where children aren't rushed and feel respected and comfortable.
 Children often partake in the preparation of their meals, such as cutting food and prepping the table.